Cyberwolf7583/customer_banking/README.md

 # customer_banking
 all files are located in this repo customer_banking
-"""citations"""
+##citations##
 I had to use ChatGPT to help me.
-I wrote my code and all of my code in the customer_banking.py file I have a screenshot of the code I ran.
+I wrote my code in the customer banking file and it is to be ran in it as well.
+I have a screenshot of the code I ran.
 It is the screenshot folder